 - Members of the Housing and Community Care Teams are experts in the field of human rights law and regularly employ arguments under the ECHR;

 - Members of the Civil Actions Against the Police and Public Bodies Team are experienced in pursuing claims under the ECHR; and

 - Members of the Inquests and Public Inquiries Team are instructed in cases on the application of Article 2 to inquest proceedings.

 In addition, Chambers’ commitment to human rights is further demonstrated by our members’ involvement in organisations such as INQUEST, Liberty and Amicus, and by their involvement in death penalty work in the US and human rights missions to Bahrain.

 Pete Weatherby QC and Kate Stone are members of the Executive Committee of The Bar Human Rights Committee of England and Wales.

 Our members also deliver seminars and training on all aspects of human rights relating to all areas of specialisation, both through Chamber’s activities and personal commitment to specific organisations.

 Chambers and Partners 2017 describes Chambers in the following terms: “Garden Court North Chambers houses an established team of barristers who are committed to the field of civil liberties and human rights.
 Its strong track record in areas such as immigration, asylum, prison law and miscarriages of justice distinguishes the chambers as a go-to human rights set outside of London.
 Alongside its stellar reputation domestically, … [it] offers a practice which is international in scope, with members frequently tackling major human rights matters as far afield as Bahrain, Colombia and the USA”.

 Although Chambers is in Manchester, our members frequently travel to courts across England and Wales.
-If you would like to know more about our human rights work please contact the Practice Management Team on 0161 817 6377 or at firstname.lastname@example.org.
+If you would like to know more about our human rights work including training and seminars please contact the Practice Management Team on 0161 817 6377 or at firstname.lastname@example.org.